Petrux25/ImageRecognition/README.md

 # ImageRecognition
-Image recognition program using local binary pattern
+Image recognition program using local binary pattern using python